olirooker/utils-scripts/README.md

 ### Create a Global Alias

+- Ensure the script has execute permissions `chmod +x script-name`.
-- Set up an alias in your shell's config file (eg, `~/.zshrc` for zsh)
+- Set up an alias in your shell's config file (eg, `~/.zshrc` for zsh).
-- Add an alias to the file `alias script-name="sh /path/to/script/script-name.sh"`
+- Add an alias to the file `alias script-name="sh /path/to/script/script-name.sh"`.

 ## Authors